 W3C Compliance.
 All page code has been validated as fully meeting the newest W3C standard for XHTML 1.0 Transitional, as shown by the two icons displayed at the bottom of this (and every) page (the "transitional" version is designed to allow a level of backwards compatibility with older browsers).
 [W3C is the World Wide Web Consortium, the international group that coordinates Internet standards.
 Their website provides free and automated validation of page code and style sheets.
 XHTML 1.0 (released in 2000) is the current standard for HTML code, beginning the transition from HTML 4.01 (released in 1997) to XML-based pages that have greater functionality on the rapidly broadening Internet (not just PCs, but also cell phones, televisions, and various smaller pocket-sized devices).
 By validating our pages to W3C standards, we ensure that our pages will display correctly on your browser to the extent that your browser adheres to W3C standards.]

 Design Principles.
 We have tried to make navigation simple and understandable, by using a comprehensive yet simple left-side menu (which is the same on every page).
 In addition, we provide a full sitemap and alphabetical index.
 All pages use the same template for consistent appearance, and we use a single master style sheet (which ensures that all pages use the same fonts and other styles, and which also make it quick and easy to change style elements across the entire website).

 Volunteers/Approvals.
 This is the official web site of Troop 97 BSA (Fort Collins, Colorado, USA).
 All contents are copyright Troop 97 unless otherwise stated.
 The site is the creation of the volunteer webmaster (Scoutmaster Jeff Snowden) and other volunteer Scouts and Scouters associated with Troop 97.
-Our site conforms to the WWW policies of the BSA and the Longs Peak Council BSA, as listed on the Longs Peak Council website.
+Our site conforms to the BSA's Unit Website Guidelines.